A World of Better Vision

 To learn more about laser vision correction or other vision-related topics visit our Contact Us page or call us at 1-800-624-8254.
 You can also use either method to request an appointment with an HEC professional at one of our convenient Mississippi locations in Hattiesburg, Columbia or Laurel.

 The decision to have laser or surgical vision correction is an important one that you should make carefully, not quickly.
 Choose a practice that focuses on safety, diagnostic technology, post-operative follow-up.
 Obviously, the experience of the surgeon is extremely important as well.
-We hope you will choose Hattiesburg Eye Clinic as your provider, but if you’re shopping around, use this checklist to compare.
+We hope you will choose Hattiesburg Eye Clinic as your provider, but if you’re considering your options, use this checklist to compare.

 - Does the center use wavefront analysis to take measurements of the eye pre-operatively and post-operatively?